antoniocastajr/antoniocastajr/README.md

 - 🧾 **[Fraud Detection Using PySpark][fraud]** → Credit card transactions were classified into fraud and non-fraud by analyzing client behavior through a **variety of machine learning models,** including Naive Bayes, Logistic Regression, SVM, Random Forest, XGBoost, and LightGBM.
 To support this process, **features were engineered and selected using correlation analysis, visual inspection, and chi-square tests,** ensuring that only the most relevant attributes were retained.
 These inputs were then integrated into end-to-end **pipelines,** which streamlined data transformations and automated predictions.

-  Building on these foundations, the **three best-performing models—Random Forest, XGBoost, and LightGBM, were combined into an ensemble using majority voting, leading to a 40.44% improvement in the F1-Score.** To provide transparency and deeper insights, model interpretability was finally addressed using the **SHAP library,** which explained feature contributions and the reasoning behind predictions.
+  Building on these foundations, the **three best performing models (Random Forest, XGBoost, and LightGBM) were combined into an ensemble using majority voting, leading to a 40.44% improvement in the F1-Score.** To provide transparency and deeper insights, model interpretability was finally addressed using the **SHAP library,** which explained feature contributions and the reasoning behind predictions.

   <img width="1823" height="888" alt="image" src="https://github.com/user-attachments/assets/260d68b0-eae5-4e4a-bf44-546b2590e34c" />